The DPS, Dynafit & Pomoca Steep & Deep Couloir Clinic

 Yamnuska Mountain Adventures is pleased to partner with DPS Skis and Dynafit/Pomoca to present our Canadian Rockies Steep & Deep Couloir Clinic.
 Over the course of three days we will choose venues that will be challenging and push your limits.
 You will progress at a pace that works for your ability level without pushing you beyond your comfort zone.
 Guests will have the ability to demo the newest DPS skis and Dynafit bindings to add some style to your turns.

-During this clinic you will receive expert tuition in steep skiing skills such as learning how to handle all types of terrain, how to perform jump turns on steep faces, how to control your speed on icy snow and much more.
+During this backcountry skiing class, you will receive expert tuition in steep skiing skills such as learning how to handle all types of terrain, how to perform jump turns on steep faces, how to control your speed on icy snow and much more.
 You will not only gain confidence and strengthen your technique to tackle steeper and more challenging terrain than you’ve ever skied before, but you will be able to approach those narrow gullies and steeper chutes with a lot more control making some of those more remote or mountainous ski traverses comfortably achievable.

 Day 1: 6:30am (MST), Meet at the Yamnuska Office